Soccer-Mali beat Tunisia in tale of two penalties and poor timekeeping | Sports-Games

 Mali completed a 1-0 victory over Tunisia in a controversial Group F game at the Africa Cup of Nations that was ended prematurely by referee Janny Sikazwe, who later tried to play the final four minutes only for the north Africans to refuse.

-Tunisia were furious and officials stormed the pitch in protest, but the Man of the Match trophy was handed out and the post-match news conferences in full swing before Confederation of African Football (CAF) officials decided the remaining minutes should be played.
-Mali came out onto the pitch to play 40 minutes after the controversy began, but Tunisia refused to play on and Sikazwe ended the game for a third time.
+Tunisia were furious and officials stormed on to the pitch in protest, but the man of the match trophy was handed out and the post-match news conferences in full swing before Confederation of African Football (CAF) officials decided the remaining minutes should be played.
+Mali came out onto the pitch again 40 minutes after the controversy began, but Tunisia refused to play on and Sikazwe ended the game for a third time.

-The match was also a tale of two penalties as Mali forward Ibrahima Kone converted his attempt after a handball, but Tunisia's Wahbi Khazri could not follow suit as his effort was saved by goalkeeper Ibrahima Mounkoro 13 minutes from time.
-The result follows the trend of 1-0 win at the finals, with this the seventh in the 10 games played to date.
-The second match in Group F will be played later on Wednesday between Mauritania and Gambia.
+"The players were taking ice baths for 35 minutes before they were called back out again," Tunisia coach Mondher Kebaier told reporters.
+"I've been coaching for a long time never seen anything like it.
+Even the fourth official was preparing to lift the board (to show how many minutes of injury-time) and then the whistle was blown."

-Dylan Bronn forced a first save out of Mali goalkeeper Ibrahima Mounkoro with a 35-yard drive that the gloveman had to push away for a corner, but Tunisia had an even better chance to equalise.
-It was Moussa Djenepo who handled the ball this time and after consulting VAR, Sikazwe awarded the spot-kick.
+Kone stepped up to convert the penalty and give the his side the lead.
+Tunisia earned a penalty after 77 minutes as Moussa Djenepo handled the ball and after consulting VAR, Sikazwe awarded the spot-kick.

-But Khazri’s fierce shot was beaten away by Mounkoro as the keeper made an excellent stop.
+But Khazri's fierce shot was beaten away by Mounkoro with an excellent save.
 Mali finished the game with 10 players after a harsh red card for El Bilal Toure when he challenged for the ball with Dylan Bronn and was fractionally late.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)